Woman with voluminous red hair looking straight ahead

 Jump to

-Fine vs. Thin Hair: What’s the Difference?
+Thin Hair vs. Fine Hair: What’s the Difference?

-How to Make Thin or Fine Hair Look Thicker
+How to Make Fine Hair Look Thicker

 • Blow-dry your hair upside down.
 By blow-drying your hair upside down, you’ll lift your hair more at the roots and create more volume.
-You can add even more volume to your hair with OLAPLEX® Volumizing Blow Dry Mist.
+You can add more volume to your hair with OLAPLEX® Volumizing Blow Dry Mist.

 • Add a visual lift with highlights.
 Highlights add dimension and can create the illusion of thicker hair.
 You can also try baby lights or balayage.

 • Try dry shampoo.
 An oil buildup can make your hair look flat.
-OLAPLEX N°.4D Clean Volume Detox Dry Shampoo can reduce oiliness and help create clean, weightless body in your hair without grit or white residue.
+OLAPLEX N°.4D Clean Volume Detox Dry Shampoo can reduce oiliness and help create clean, weightless body in your hair without buildup or white residue.

-How to Take Care of Thin or Fine Hair
+How to Take Care of Fine Hair

 • Sleep with a silk pillowcase.
 Silk pillowcases don’t just look chic—they’re an important way to help you manage your fine or thin hair.
 These pillowcases can help reduce friction, which can prevent tangles and breakage.